1j01/jspaint/README.md

 * Shape styles on most of the shape tools
 * [A lot of stuff](TODO.md)

-One thing that may not be doable is full clipboard support.
+Clipboard support is somewhat limited.
-You can copy with <kbd>Ctrl+C</kbd>, cut with <kbd>Ctrl+X</kbd>, and paste with <kbd>Ctrl+V</kbd>, but copied data can only be pasted into other instances of jspaint, and you can't use the menu items unless your browser is really insecure.
+You can copy with <kbd>Ctrl+C</kbd>, cut with <kbd>Ctrl+X</kbd>, and paste with <kbd>Ctrl+V</kbd>, but copied data can only be pasted into other instances of JS Paint.
+To use the menu items, you need to install the Chrome app.
+The menu items will still be grayed out, though.

 ## Staying True to the Original